scfrank/de_charlm/README.md

 This is a quick character language model (by default trained on German fiction text).
-It uses SRILM, KenLM and leans heavily on: http://victor.chahuneau.fr/notes/2012/07/03/kenlm.html
+It uses SRILM and KenLM and was helped by: http://victor.chahuneau.fr/notes/2012/07/03/kenlm.html

 # Installation/setup